 Although It is grown throughout the region, those of Luarca, Tineo, Cangas de Narcea, Siero, Colunga or Villaviciosa have reached a special status.
 The most extensive crop is located in the districts of Vegadeo, Oviedo and Gijón, and to a lesser extent in Grado or Llanes.
 Farmer cooperativism seems to work thanks to different initiatives such as the Fabastur Cooperative, the Fabes Villagers Association of Villaviciosa or the Fabes Producers Association of Argüelles.
 It has denomination of origin under the name of Faba Asturiana, with a parallel Regulatory Board to which more than 300 producers are assigned, and needless to say that, aside from being a scarce faba, it is one of the most sought after in the Spanish market.

 Gastronomic Days of Les Fabes

-The Food Festivals They proliferate around this queen of legumes.
-The Cultural Week of the Fabes, celebrated in the month of March in Villaviciosa, or the Gastronomic Festival of the Fabes de San Martín, in the month of November in Moreda (Aller); the Jornadas de les Fabes in Colunga, which take place in December and in which some Asturian of merit is awarded with the memorable «Faba de oro».
+The most popular Food Festivals They proliferate around this queen of legumes.
+An example is the Cultural Week of les Fabes, celebrated in the month of March in Villaviciosa, or the Gastronomic Festival of the Fabes of San Martín, in the month of November in Moreda (Aller); the Days of les Fabes in Colunga, which take place in December and in which some Asturian of merit is awarded with the memorable «Golden Faba».

 The cultivation of fabes